 Dietitians Unplugged – I love supporting podcasts by dietitians, and anti-diet, body positive dietitians to boot.
 In addition to interviewing guests in the size diversity arena, Aaron Flores and Glenys Oyston provide great commentary on subjects from Intuitive Eating to the portrayal of fat people in popular media.

 Love, Food – Dietitian Julie Duffy Dillon’s podcast is different from most, in that she doesn’t often host interviewees.
 Instead, she answers questions on a variety of topics as they relate to HAES®, often from the perspective of food itself.

 Listen to This, Too: Tell Me I’m Fat (This American Life, episode 589)

-I was pointed toward this episode of This American Life from a (you guess it!)
+I was pointed toward this episode of This American Life from a (you guessed it!)
 Facebook group, and was totally floored by it.
 The stories are raw and heartbreaking, though *trigger warning* includes specific weights and describes some weight loss/drug abuse behaviours.